What works?

 The best results for practitioners come from taking a structured approach to 12-step programmes (see the TSF manual above) rather than simply encouraging attendance.
 There are no charges for attending 12-step meetings and so cost effectiveness tends to be favourable.
 12-steps can be mixed with other treatments provided there is no conflict with the goal of abstinence.

-Project MATCH in the United States was supported and funded by the National Institute on Alcohol Abuse and Alcoholism and has made their Twelve Step Facilitation (TSF) manual available to practitioners…
+Project MATCH was supported and funded by the National Institute on Alcohol Abuse and Alcoholism and has made their Twelve Step Facilitation (TSF) manual available to practitioners.

 Spirituality

-The following are the original twelve steps as published by Alcoholics Anonymous:
+The following are the original 12-steps as published by Alcoholics Anonymous:

 1. We admitted we were powerless over alcohol—that our lives had become unmanageable